DanielCMS/ember-cli-svgstore-with-g/README.md

 # ember-cli-svgstore-with-g

 This is a last resort if you really like the idea of merging svgs into a single file in your ember application, yet the excellent addon [ember-cli-svgstore](https://www.npmjs.com/package/ember-cli-svgstore) may not serve your purpose.
 The major difference is that this addon allows you to use `<g>` tag in the merged svg file, instead of `<symbol>`.
-There are a few known issues using `<g>` over `<symbol>`, and in many cases you should try as much as possible to use `ember-cli-svgstore` first.
+In addition, this addon provides a few more features that can potentially be useful for your usecase.
+However, there are known issues using `<g>` over `<symbol>`, and in many cases you should try as much as possible to use `ember-cli-svgstore` first.

 ## Why `<g>`?

-Although the recommended way to combine svgs together is through `<symbol>` (see for instance [this CSS Tricks post](http://css-tricks.com/svg-sprites-use-better-icon-fonts/), there is one usecase that I could not make it work: refer to svgs in CSS styles.
+Although the recommended way to combine svgs together is through `<symbol>` (see for instance [this CSS Tricks post](http://css-tricks.com/svg-sprites-use-better-icon-fonts/)), it does not work with CSS styles.
 More specifically, the following style does not work:
 ```
 background-image: merged.svg#foo
 ```

-When using `<g>`, the above CSS references work.
+It turns out if we use `<g>` instead, the above syntax would work in almost all modern browsers.
 However, there are at least two known issues:
-1. The svg fragment cannot be dynamically resized
+1. The svg sprites cannot be dynamically resized.
+That is, if your original svg is 64x64 in size, it will stick to this precise size, regardless of the container size.
+This can be resolved by adding an additional layer of `scale` transform to your original svg file in many cases, yet is annoying sometimes.
-2. Animations do not carry over
+2. Animations in the original svgs do not carry over.

-As a result, *use with caution* as it may not work as you expected.
+As a result, *use with caution* as this addon may not work as you expected.

 ## Installation